x-datascience-datacamp/2024-assignment-sklearn/README.md

 ## Getting Help

-If you need help ask on the Slack of the training.
+If you need help ask on the Slack of the Datacamp course.